voidtools/voidImageViewer/README.md

 # void Image Viewer
-A lightweight image viewer for Windows with GIF support.
+A lightweight image viewer for Windows with GIF/WEBP support.
 Opens and displays BMP, GIF, ICO, BMP, JPG, TIF and WEBP images as fast as possible.
 Animate GIF files as accurately as possible.